menu

 Ansonia is a very small village located in the state of Ohio.
 With a population of 1,154 people and just one neighborhood, Ansonia is the 564th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Ansonia is generally considered to be a blue-collar town.
-45.28% of the Ansonia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ansonia is a blue-collar town, with 45.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ansonia is a village of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Ansonia who work in office and administrative support (11.13%), sales jobs (10.75%), and management occupations (6.23%).

-As is often the case in a small village, Ansonia doesn't have a public transportation system that people use for their commute.
+Ansonia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Ansonia in 2022 was $31,198, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $124,792 for a family of four.
 However, Ansonia contains both very wealthy and poor people as well.